-High school students can begin earning college credit while still in high school.
-With Faith Online Learning a student can complete 18 college credits between the Foundational Bible Survey courses and the summer Jump Start program-the equivalent of one semester of college.
-Students can begin taking Jump Start classes the summer following their sophomore year and Foundational Bible Survey courses the fall semester of their junior year.
-Here is the suggested schedule to complete all 18 credits before enrolling as a full-time student at Faith for college.
+High school students can complete 18 college credits or more between the online courses and the summer Jump Start program-the equivalent of one semester of college.
+Students can begin taking Jump Start classes the summer following their sophomore year and online courses the fall semester of their junior year.